Neoantigen Identification with Dendritic Cell Reprogramming

 Collaboration and Commercialization

-Experimental activities with collaborators and clinicians will be coupled with exploitation plans, including partnership with Asgard Therapeutics, ensuring commercialization through:
+Experimental activities with collaborators and clinicians will be coupled with exploitation plans, including partnership with Asgard Therapeutics, ensuring commercialization through the generation of novel IP, broad and targeted dissemination, and the establishment of a new start-up company.

 Conclusion